 - Life expectancy up to 34 years in captivity.

 - Various grains, fruit, nuts, vegetables, flowers.

 - Can out-compete native species for resources.

 - Damages various grain, fruit, nut, vegetable and flower crops.

 - The Indian ringneck parrot is not a prohibited or restricted invasive animal under the Biosecurity Act 2014.
 However, by law, everyone has a general biosecurity obligation (GBO) to take reasonable and practical steps to minimise the risks associated with invasive animals under their control.

-- Local governments must have a biosecurity plan that covers invasive animals in their area.
+- Local councils must have a biosecurity plan that covers invasive animals in their area.
 This plan may include actions to be taken on Indian ringneck parrots.
 Some of these actions may be required under local laws.
-Contact your local government for more information.
+Contact your local council for more information.